5 min read

 Three Futures for Advertising

 Scenario 1: Retailers keep control.
 Amazon, Walmart, and Shopify syndicate their product feeds and ad inventory into AI assistants.
-The agent becomes infrastructure — powerful but dumb.
+The agent becomes infrastructure.
 Brands still bid for placement through the retailer's DSP.
-The retailer keeps the brand relationship.

 Scenario 2: AI platforms build their own ad layer.
 OpenAI, Perplexity, and Google decide the discovery moment inside agent responses is too valuable to give away.
-They build their own ad networks.
 Brands bid directly for "agent recommendations."
-Retailers become fulfillment.

 The New Metrics

 Impressions and CTR are going to look quaint.
-Here's what's replacing them:
+What's replacing them: share of AI recommendations, citation frequency, agent conversion rate, influence over agent behavior.

 The companies winning this game aren't running better ad campaigns.
 They're optimizing their data for machine parsing.